wolfman2000/lanky-tracker/README.md

   - Check the ones that are done to not worry about them.
 - Foolish hint section automatically marks the locations that won't have major items.

+## Current Bugs

+Not every piece of logic is in place correctly.
+This is still a work in progress.

 ## Future Versions

 The tracker is currently compatible with most standard races and KEVIN settings.
 However, some things need to be added first.